February 11th, 2021

 For me, the most difficult part of being a woman in science is linked to societal norms about who should pursue a career in science.
 ‘Science is hard, and science is for men, not women,’ and so forth.
 I hear that more often than not.
 Someone once told me “you are doing well in your PhD because you are a woman and women are favored and given less complicated tasks than men, if you were doing what I do I doubt you would even go halfway”.
 I believe we have a lot of people, both men, and women who have excelled in their science careers and this has nothing to do with gender but hard work and passion.

 I am a postdoctoral fellow at Rhodes University in South Africa, focusing on neutral hydrogen in neighbouring galaxies, galaxy formation, evolution and star formation.
 My current job provides the appropriate resources and tools I need to advance and exile my research career.
-South Africa is one of the countries of the world with world-class telescopes necessary to unblock the miseries of the universe.
+South Africa is one of the countries of the world with world-class telescopes necessary to unblock the mysteries of the Universe.
 It is my pleasure to be part of a group of African astronomers participating in this cutting-edge scientific research.

 I am interested in developing skills for observing galaxies at other wavelengths such as optical than HI.
 In my opinion, the Instituto de Astrofısica de Canarias (IAC) is the best place for me.
 I will mainly participate in the WEAVE-Apertif full-field spectroscopic study on the dynamics of neighbouring galaxies using the world’s leading new WEAVE instrument on the 4.2 m William Herschel telescope.
 In return, the IAC is very interested in the knowledge transfer that I can bring with me in modern radio astronomy.